timescale/docs/self-hosted/install/installation-linux.md

 ## Install and configure TimescaleDB on PostgreSQL

-Best practice for self-hosting TimescaleDB is to install the latest version of PostgreSQL and TimescaleDB on a [supported platform](#supported-platforms) using the packages supplied by Timescale.
+This section shows you how to install the latest version of PostgreSQL and TimescaleDB on a [supported platform](#supported-platforms) using the packages supplied by Timescale.

 <Tabs label="Install TimescaleDB">